-- a) Lands designated Mixed-Use Employment within Special Land Use Policy Area 2 may be permitted to include a residential component as part of a mixed-use development.
-The office component of the mixeduse development will have a minimum gross floor area of 9,500 square metres (102,258 square feet). - Lands designated Neighbourhoods within Special Land Use Policy Area will be developed for a range of medium/high and medium density residential uses. - c) Buildings located at the intersections of Queen Street East and Palleschi Drive will have a minimum height of three storeys and will be sited and oriented to address the intersection with a built form that is pedestrian friendly and accessible.
-A superior form of architectural design and detail, in addition to site design, landscaping and buffer treatment will be required to establish a well-structured focal point. - d) The implementing Zoning By-law for Special Land Use Policy Area 2 will permit 70% of the residential units to be developed without a holding provision.
-Release of the remaining 30% of the residential units for development will be subject to the following conditions:
+2. Special Land Use Policy Area 3: Queen Street East and Palleschi Drive e)a) Lands designated Office within Special Land Use Policy Area 32 may be permitted to include a residential component as part of a mixed-use development.
+The office component of the mixed-use development will have a minimum gross floor area of 9,500 square metres (102,-258 square feet).

-- i) A building permit being issued for an employment use for lands located fronting Queen Street East prior to releasing 10% of the remaining building permits for residential units within a plan of subdivision; and, - ii) A building permit being issued for an office use for lands fronting Queen Street East within the Mixed-Use Employment designation, prior to releasing the final 20% of the building permits for residential units within a plan of subdivision.
+- f)b) Lands designated Residential Neighbourhoods within Special Land Use Policy Area 3 shall 2 will be developed for a range of medium/high and medium density residential uses. - Buildings located at the intersections of Queen Street East and Palleschi Drive will have a minimum height of three storeys and shallwill be sited and oriented to address the intersection with a built form that is pedestrian friendly and easily accessible.
+A superior form of architectural design and detail, in addition to site design, landscaping and buffer treatment will be required to establish a well-structured focal point. - h)d) The implementing Zoning By-law for Special Land Use Policy Area 32 will permit 70% of the residential units to be developed without a holding provision.
+Release of the remaining 30% of the residential units for development shallwill be subject to the following conditions: - i) A building permit being issued for an employment use for lands located fronting Queen Street East prior to releasing 10% of the remaining building permits for residential units within a plan of subdivision; and, - ii) A building permit being issued for an office use for lands fronting Queen Street East within the Office Mixed-Use Employment designation, prior to releasing the final 20% of the building permits for residential units within a plan of subdivision.

-3. Special Land Use Policy Area 3: North-east Corner of Queen Street East and The Gore Road
+3. Special Land Use Policy Area 43: North-east Corner of Queen Street East and The Gore Road

-To ensure that employment targets are achieved for the subject lands, provisions will be included in the implementing Secondary Plan Amendment and Zoning Bylaw for Special Land Use Policy Area 3 to ensure that higher order, higher density employment uses will be located within the Mixed-Use Employment designation.
-The Mixed-Use Employment designation will have a minimum area of three hectares (7.5 acres) and will be developed to accommodate a minimum of 860 office jobs.
+To ensure that employment targets are achieved for the subject lands, provisions will be included in the implementing Secondary Plan Amendment and Zoning Bylaw for Special Land Use Policy Area 63 to ensure that higher order, higher density employment uses will be located within the Office Mixed-Use Employment designation.
+The Office Mixed-Use Employment designation will have a minimum area of three hectares (7.5 acres) and will be developed to accommodate a minimum of 860 office jobs.